rogro82/hass-variables/README.md

 A Home Assistant component to declare and set/update variables (state).

-Since rogro82 seems to have abandoned his repository and his custom_component is really usefull I just forked it and updated it so it's still works with 0.117!
+Since rogro82 seems to have abandoned his repository and his custom_component is really useful I just forked it and updated it so it's still works with 0.117!

 ## Install

-### Manualy
+### Manually

 Copy `variable` folder in to your home-assistant `custom_components` folder

-### Automaticaly with HACS
+### Automatically with HACS

 *This card is available in [HACS](https://github.com/custom-components/hacs) (Home Assistant Community Store)*